-Figure 7: Ecological requirements of the anthropogenic plant communities of the Iberian Atlantic ecoregion.
-Biplot produced by Principal Component Analysis (PCA) of the plot-level means for the ecological indicator values of temperature, moisture, light, nutrients, soil reaction, disturbance frequency, and disturbance severity.
-Labels and arrows indicate the contribution of each indicator to the first and second principal components.
-Colors indicate the vegetation class.
+Figure 7: Ecological requirements of the anthropogenic plant communities of the Iberian Atlantic territories.
+Biplot produced by Principal Component Analysis (PCA) of the plot-level means for the ecological indicator values of temperature, moisture, light, nutrients, soil reaction, disturbance frequency and disturbance severity.
+Each dot is a plot.
+In the left panel, labels and arrows indicate the contribution of each indicator to the first and second principal components.
+The right panels show the space occupied by each vegetation class (colored dots) with respect to the whole anthropogenic vegetation (grey dots).